treerachai/selfbot-6/README.md

 # Install Help (Windows)

-1. Install node.js (most recent version) with npm: https://nodejs.org/en/ [If this causes you trouble, heres some extra help on installing them: http://blog.teamtreehouse.com/install-node-js-npm-windows]
+1. Install node.js (most recent version) WITH NPM: https://nodejs.org/en/ [MAKE SURE YOU HAVE THE NPM OPTION SELECTED WHEN INSTALLING, AS SEEN HERE http://prntscr.com/fkwdax]

 2. Install git here: https://git-scm.com/download/win (when installing, just use whatever defaults it gives to you in any options)